Smegma

 Younger uncircumcised males should be regularly checked to ensure that no smegma has been allowed to collect under the foreskin or behind the glans.
 A good indication of a smegma problem in a pre-pubescent or pubescent boy is if he repeatedly feels his genitals through his clothing, perhaps as often as every couple of minutes.
 Sometimes mistaken for masturbation, such behaviour actually indicates a need for some urgent parental intervention at bathtime.

 But is it only uncircumcised men that have problems with smegma?
 No. The extent to which circumcision cures the smegma problem depends on the style of circumcision.
 A loose style that allows residual inner foreskin to bunch up behind the glans when the penis is flaccid may reduce the amount of smegma produced, but it will not eliminate it completely.
-Only a fully 'low' style (removing all inner foreskin) or a tight style (leaving the sulcus permanently exposed) will achieve that.
+Only a tight style (leaving the sulcus permanently exposed) will achieve that.